jdoleary/Spellmasons/docs/TasksCurrent.md

 - Integrate doodad behavior
 - Fix liquid glitches with prebuild liquid sets
 - Update Expand to affect a radius property in EffectStatus so it can synergize with other spells like chain, bloat, vortex, (any spell that needs a radius);
-## Brad playtest
-    - bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
-    - Brad couldn't see top of inventory due to resolution
-        - maybe add pages?
-        - UI: Inventory should show up on the left side
 ---
 - fix archers having infinite range
 - bug: had an incorrect push prediction, see footage